Contact clerking team

 Administrative and Public

-Scarlett regularly acts for Claimants and Defendants in judicial review challenges in a number of factual settings.
-Owing to her ability to digest large swathes of information and to formulate creative grounds of challenge and response, she is highly regarded both as sole counsel and as junior counsel.
+Owing to her ability to digest large swathes of information and to formulate creative grounds of challenge and response, Scarlett is regularly instructed both as junior counsel and in her own right.
+She has experience as sole counsel in the Court of Appeal.

 She has particular experience in judicial review challenges in the following contexts:

-• Prisons and the Parole Board (Scarlett regularly represents the SSJ in a number of challenges pertaining to high-profile prisoners; she acted in Bailey v SSJ [2023] EWHC 555 (Admin), led by James Strachan KC)
+• Prisons and the Parole Board (Scarlett regularly represents the SSJ in a number of challenges pertaining to high-profile prisoners; she acted in R (Bailey) v SSJ [2023] EWHC 555 (Admin), led by James Strachan KC, and in R (Brown) v SSJ [2024] EWHC 429 (Admin), led by Iain Steele)

 • Inquests, including statutory challenges under s.13 of the Coroners’ Act 1988.
-Scarlett is currently acting for the Chief Coroner in a judicial review challenge which takes issue with the accuracy of one of his Guidance Sheets
+Scarlett acted for the Chief Coroner in a post-Maughan challenge to the accuracy of his guidance sheet on unlawful killing (R (Bryan) v HM Assistant Coroner for Buckinghamshire [2024] EWHC 26 (Admin), unled)

 Civil Liberties and Human Rights